 Providing an inclusive workplace that engages fresh thoughts and new perspectives is key to creating a high-producing team.

-Catlin’s book covers a variety of topics:
+Catlin’s book covers a variety of topics such as how to:

-- how to avoid alienating certain recruits
+- avoid alienating certain recruits

-- how to delegate your job descriptions
+- delegate your job descriptions

 Hiring for Attitude: A Revolutionary Approach to Recruiting and Selecting People with Both Tremendous Skills and Superb Attitude — by Mark Murphy